Davide-sd/sympy-plot-backends/doc/source/modules/backends/index.rst

     the DOM of the notebook.
   * Lack of gradient lines.
   * Doesn't support ``plot_implicit``.
+  * Contour capabilities are limited in comparison to Matplotlib.
   * No wireframe support for 3D plots.

 * Bokeh: interactivity and data exploration are great.
 It supports auto-update